 Our courses are offered in every Temple University School, College and Department.
 Though our triple focus on multidisciplinarity, academic rigor, and course flexibility, our students become bona fide experts on a range of issues in Latin America––experts who can powerfully contribute to cultural understanding, development, and cooperation, and as well as to a deeper historical, cultural, aesthetic and political analysis of the Americas and the world.

 The major and minor are complemented by intensive foreign language instruction and unique study abroad opportunities to prepare our students for their careers.
 For example, our students have the chance to participate in The Latin American Studies Semester (LASS) which has been offered every spring semester since 1973.
 An integral part of the LASS program is a three-week trip to Quito, Ecuador in March, during which students are placed in local homes where the only language of communication is Spanish.
 While in Ecuador, students attend courses at the Andean Center for Latin American Studies.

-Check out our brand new Fall 2020 LAS course offerings!
+Visit our undergraduate page to check out our brand new Spring 2021 LAS course offerings!

 Latin American Studies Semester

 This unique language immersion program provides you with an intensive experience studying the Spanish language in combination with an interdisciplinary study of life and contemporary issues in Latin America.